pinting/oraculum/README.md

 WHERE created_at < published_at;
 ```

-Which operators a column takes is fixed by its type.
-Everything may be compared
-for equality, only the classes that have an order may be ranged over, only text
-may be matched against a pattern and only a column that can actually be null
-may be tested for it.

-The other side of an operator is either a literal of that shape or another
+A column's type fixes which operators it may take and what may stand on the
-column of the same class, which is what makes `created_at < published_at` a
+other side of them, which is what makes `created_at < published_at` a statement
-statement about two timestamps and `email = users.id` no statement at all.
+about two timestamps and `email = users.id` no statement at all.
+Sections 6d
-Sections 6d and 6e are the relation and this gating.
+and 6e are the relation and this gating.

 Conditions combine with `AND` and `OR`, take a `NOT` in front and nest three
 brackets deep: